google/applied-machine-learning-intensive/acs/ac1/_sources/basic_descriptive_statistics/minimum_and_maximum.rst

 .. image:: figures/match.png
    :align: center
+   :alt: Google Sheets side-by-side images of how changing the range affects
+         the output

 The last input is the manner in which you want to search.
 Since the values in Price Percent aren’t sorted, you use 0.
 The final function is